 The new normal is there is no normal when it comes to weather in the north.
 Some regions experienced record rainfall, while Alaska’s rainforest in Southeast Alaska experienced record drought and high temperatures.
 Communities relying on hydropower were on water shortage alerts.
 Drought also impacted water availability for commercial fish processing, an economic driver for many communities across the state.

 One impact of the record-setting drought in Southeast Alaska is sudden infestations of hemlock sawflies.
 Sawflies are small insects with a larval stage that eat needles and leave western hemlock trees looking brown.
 Although native to Southeast Alaska, they have been found in unusual abundance during the past two summers.
 Hemlock trees can die from insect infestations.

-During this summer, we saw a number of marine animal die-offs: seabirds, gray whales and ice seals.
+During this summer, we saw several marine animal die-offs: seabirds, gray whales, and ice seals.
 These mass mortality events have been linked to warming trends in Alaska’s waters, changes in sea-ice concentrations, and weather patterns that can impact food and habitat requirements for many species.

 Thousands of salmon died across western Alaska and evidence points to warm water temperatures and low water levels causing stress to migrating salmon.
 Warm water causes increased vulnerability to parasites and low energy.
 Low water causes migration “bottlenecks” while salmon wait for pulses of rain and high water to swim into spawning streams and rivers.

 The communities of Newtok and Shishmareff are actively relocating or planning relocation efforts due to the coastal erosion of their current community lands.
 In total, 31 communities across Alaska are “imminently vulnerable” to relocation due to erosion or flooding.